Surprise turn on Wilson Road lighting plan in Walker County

-Sometimes things take a surprise turn and that’s what has happened with the effort to get lights put up on Wilson Rd. in Walker County.
+Sometimes things take a surprise turn and that’s what has happened with the effort to get lights put up on Wilson Raod in Walker County.

-The Wilson Road Neighborhood Group (WRNG) had contacted Commissioner Shannon Whitfield about the possibility of creating a special tax district to pay for lights along the road.
+The Wilson Road Neighborhood Group (WRNG) had contacted Commissioner Shannon Whitfield about the possibility of creating an enhanced services special tax district to pay for lights along the road.
 WRNG members contacted the Electric Power Board to learn about the feasibility and cost of the project.
 EPB identified 33 poles that would sustain lights and laid out their terms.

+According to Walker PR Director Joe Legge, enhanced services special tax district designation is used for requests that exceed normal services within a district, such as improved streetscape lighting, which WRNG was seeking.

-Sheriff Steve Wilson, one of the founders of WRNG, helped map out an area that would be considered the special tax district that would pay for the lighting.
+Sheriff Steve Wilson, one of the founders of WRNG, helped map out an area that would be considered the enhanced services special tax district that would pay for the lighting.
 The cost was estimated at $4 per year per parcel of property owned in the district.

-WRNG held two public meetings and contacted all the property owners in the district.
+WRNG held two community meetings -- at the suggestion of the commissioner, which the commissioner attended -- and the group contacted all the property owners in the district to determine if there was adequate public support for the plan.

-After the last WRNG meeting, on July 16, the commissioner’s office drafted an ordinance and two public hearings were scheduled, one for Aug 8 and one for Aug.
+After the last WRNG meeting, on July 16, the commissioner’s office was officially asked to draft an ordinance by WRNG that would create the requested special tax district and two public hearings were then scheduled, one for Aug 8 and one for Aug.
 22.

-But it turned out not everyone was satisfied with the plan to form a special tax district.
-Several people expressed their desire to fund the lighting project through private donations.
+But it turned out not everyone was satisfied with the plan to form the enhanced services special tax district.
+Several people expressed their desire to fund the lighting project through private donations in lieu of a special tax for all property-owning citizens in the community.

 Pam Millard, whose parents and an uncle own property in the proposed special tax district, says that people are worried that what might start out as a small tax to pay for lights could grow over the years and have new taxes added for other things.